 Trend Analysis

-Another crucial component of financial analysis methodologies is trend analysis.
+Trend analysis is one of the most critical tools of financial statement analysis.
 It is based on the fundamental principle that past events can serve as predictors of future outcomes.

 Trend analysis is a method employed in financial analysis that utilises historical data to forecast future results.
 It can be used in one or more organisations within the same period or by a single organisation across different periods.